Bucket Access Restriction Based on an Identity Policy

 }

-4. Attach the above-created policy to sub-user 'panjack'
+4. Attach the policy to sub-user panjack.
+In Wasabi Console:

-Now this sub-user will ONLY be able to access their own bucket
+The sub-user panjack will have access to their own bucket ONLY.

 {